Typhoon Oliwa

 Typhoon Oliwa was one of a record eleven super typhoons in the 1997 Pacific typhoon season.
-It formed in the central Pacific Ocean on September 2 to the southwest of Hawaii, but it became a typhoon in the western Pacific.
+Oliwa (Hawaiian for Oliver) formed in the central Pacific Ocean on September 2 to the southwest of Hawaii, but it became a typhoon in the western Pacific.
 Oliwa explosively intensified on September 8, increasing its winds from 85 mph to 160 mph (140 to 260 km/h) in a 24‑hour period.
 Afterward, it slowly weakened, and after passing east of Okinawa, Oliwa turned northeast and struck Japan with winds of 85 mph.
 There, it affected 30,000 people and killed 12; thousands of houses were flooded, and some were destroyed.
 Offshore South Korea, the winds and waves wrecked 28 boats, while one boat went missing with a crew of 10 people.
 Oliwa dissipated on September 19 in northern Pacific Ocean near the International Date Line.